 Using my borax pool calculator, determine how much borax you need to add to your pool.
 Your water’s chemical composition is what primarily determines this.

-It’s advisable to add about 20 ounces of borax for every 5,000 gallons of water in your pool.
+I recommend adding about 20 ounces of borax for every 5,000 gallons of water in your pool.
 This amount will help increase the pH by approximately 0.5.

 Step 3: Add Borax to Your Pool